-Employee and director stock-based compensation is measured at the grant date, based on the fair-value based measurements of the stock awards, and the portion that is ultimately expected to vest is recognized as an expense over the related vesting periods, net of estimated forfeitures.
-The Company calculates the fair-value based measurements of options using the Black-Scholes valuation model and recognizes expense using the straight-line attribution method.
+Employee and director stock-based compensation is measured at the grant date, based on the fair-value of the awards, and the portion that is ultimately expected to vest is recognized as an expense over the related vesting periods, net of estimated forfeitures.
+The Company calculates the fair-value of option grants and incentive awards using the Black-Scholes model and recognizes expense using the straight-line attribution method.

-Equity awards granted to non-employees are accounted for using the Black-Scholes valuation model to determine the fair value of such instruments.
-The fair value of equity awards granted to non-employees are re-measured over the related vesting period and amortized to expense as earned.
+Equity awards granted to non-employees are valued using the Black-Scholes option pricing model to determine the fair value of such instruments.
+The fair value of equity awards granted to non-employees are re-measured throughout the related vesting period and amortized to expense over that period.